UK-MAC/TeaLeaf_ref/README.md

 # TeaLeaf

-## Compling
+## Build Options

+### Makefile
-In many cases just typing `make` in the required software version will work.
+In many cases just typing `make` in the src folder will work.
 This is the case when the mpif90 and mpicc scripts point to the correct compilers.

 If the MPI compilers have different names then the build process needs to notified of this by defining two environment variables, `MPI_COMPILER` and